Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Introduction

-This paper makes the following contributions: \textbf{(1)} proposes a novel diffusion model aggregation algorithm, AMDM, that can aggregate intermediate variables from multiple conditional diffusion models with a shared encoder and diffusion process, independent of the denoising network architecture, absorbing the characteristics of each model and enabling fine-grained generation; \textbf{(2)} conducts extensive experiments, with both qualitative and quantitative results demonstrating significant improvements, particularly in regions where previous models exhibited limited controllability, thereby validating the effectiveness of AMDM; \textbf{(3)} reveals that diffusion models initially focus on generating coarse-grained features such as position, attributes, and style, while later stages emphasize quality and consistency, implying that aggregation algorithms can be applied only in the first $s$ steps, substantially reducing computational overhead.
+This paper proposes a training-free AMDM algorithm that operates directly in the latent data space guided by a geometric perspective.
+The algorithm is both conceptually simple and practically effective, relying solely on closed-form computations with negligible computational overhead.
+As a result, it offers an efficient and viable solution for fine-grained control tasks that are highly coupled and non-orthogonal in nature.
+In summary, this work makes the following contributions: \textbf{(1)} We propose a novel diffusion model aggregation algorithm, AMDM, that can aggregate intermediate variables in latent data space from multiple conditional diffusion models within the same ecosystem enabling fine-grained generation; \textbf{(2)} We conduct extensive experiments, with both qualitative and quantitative results demonstrating significant improvements, particularly in regions where previous models exhibited limited controllability; \textbf{(3)} We reveal that diffusion models initially focus on generating coarse-grained features such as position, attributes, and style, while later stages emphasize quality and consistency.